 IV.
 Legal Advice about Drinking Laws in Maryland

 Law is complex.
 Lawyers spend years in law school.
 Do not rely on this site.
 Nor on any other site.
 The stakes are too high.
 Nor it it wise to accept advice from friends, relatives, or co-workers.
 Their advice is worth what you pay for it.
 That is, nothing.
 Even worse, it could mislead.

 Get legal advice from an expert.
-That’s a lawyer who holds a license in Maryland.
+That is a lawyer who holds a license in Maryland.
 Alcohol laws vary greatly from county to county.
 Therefore, it’s a good idea to select a lawyer in your county.
 It’s also wise to pick one who defends many alcohol cases.